-2 - 4: Electrical Power (2 Hook Ups)
+2 - 4: Electrical Power

 The Pik Rite Harvester relies on the tractor's electrical system.
 At the minimum, a 150amp alternator is required to keep the voltage constant during night-time operations.
 Operating during the day without the lights requires less amperage.
-There are 2 electric hook ups to the tractor.
-One hook up to the battery is necessary to operate the electronic color sorter and sorting lights.
-A second electric connection uses the 7 pin plug outlet at the rear of the tractor.
-This supplies electricity to the warning flasher and to the electric over hydraulic valve.
+There is one electrical hook up to the tractor.
+Hooking up to the battery is necessary to operate the electronic color sorter and sorting lights.
+The hook up is directly to the battery through the breaker box and then into a 7 pin plug to the Harvester.